 I have previously written about countries Nigerian passport holders can visit visa free, and get an evisa or a visa on arrival in this article.
 Now, I am going to list seven countries in Asia (with a focus on South East Asia) with the cheapest visa fees for Nigerian citizens.

 This post was inspired after receiving my South Korean tourist visa.
-This visa was one of the easiest and cheapest visas I have received to date and the processing time is among the shortest.
+This visa was one of the easiest and cheapest visas I have obtained to date and the processing time is among the shortest.
 So, if you are thinking about visiting a dream Asian country but are worried about the cost of getting a visa, I hope that you find this article helpful.

 PSA: The information presented here is correct at the time of the article’s publication.
 I will update it from time to time but as travel requirements and visa fees are constantly changing, I encourage you to always check the references and confirm with the embassy or airlines for yourself while planning your trip.